jank-lang/jank-lang.org/resources/src/blog/2023-04-07-ray-tracing.md

 This ray tracer is a partial port of the very fun
 [Ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) project.
 It's not meant to be fast; it's a learning tool.
-However, it was a pure Clojure project I had laying around and seemed like a goal next goal for jank.
+However, it was a pure Clojure project I had laying around and seemed like a good next goal for jank.
 The scene is mostly random, but generally look like this:

 <figure>